ddkale2022/multiomics/README.md

 Multiomics analysis

-**In this project you will find bulk transcriptomics, proteomics and phosphoproteomics data processing **
+** In this project Dipali Kale and Niharika Garg are working on integrating bulk transcriptomics, proteomics and phosphoproteomics data processing **

 Transcriptomics, proteomics and phosphoproteomics data were obtained from the article [1], which examined LUAD tumors and their adjacent non-cancerous tissues (NATs).